Dobie Paisano Fellowships at The University of Texas

 Announcement of Winners

-Winners are announced in early May.
-Applicants are notified of the results via email as soon as possible.
+Winners are typically announced in May.
+Applicants will be notified of the results via email as soon as possible.
 Applicants do not receive any critique of their entries.

 Austin and Austin-area Applicants

 The purpose of a Dobie Paisano fellowship is to provide solitude and financial support for a committed writer.
 The fellowship requires full-time residency at the ranch.
 It cannot be used as a part-time work site or as a temporary retreat.
 If you live in Austin or the Austin area, it would be useful to the judges to read of your commitment to this requirement.
 You can address this commitment on the application form under: "Why do you feel that you would be a suitable Paisano fellow?"